rohit455273/assertive.code/README.md

 # assertive.code

-A set of predicates and assertions for checking the properties of variables, such as length, names and attributes.
+A set of predicates and assertions for checking the properties of code.
 Most of the documentation is on the *[assertive](https://bitbucket.org/richierocks/assertive)* page.
 End-users will usually want to use *assertive* directly.

 ### Installation